misuka-renderer/misuka-blender/docs/index.md

   Bands you set are marked, so measured values stay distinguishable from filled-in ones.
 - **Acoustic Index lookup.** Name a material after a database entry on [acousticindex.com](https://acousticindex.com) and pull its measured coefficients straight into Blender.

-Rendering inside Blender is not supported, and neither is importing a misuka scene.
-The add-on writes scenes; misuka renders them.
-Set the render engine to misuka so the acoustic panels appear, then export the scene and render it with misuka the way [the shoebox tutorial](tutorials/shoebox-room/shoebox-room.md) does.

 ## Where to go next

 - **Setting up:** [Installation](installation.md) covers the add-on, its dependencies, and the Acoustic Index API key.